flaviocopes/svelte-handbook/content/Svelte Lifecycle Events.md

 We can schedule functions to happen when these events are fired by Svelte.

-We don't have access to any of those methods by default, but we need to import them from the `svelte` package:
+We don't have access to any of those methods by default, but we can import them from the `svelte` package:

 ```html
 <script>